-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care √ √ Manual manipulation of the spine to correct a subluxation is covered.
-Routine foot care V Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.
-Services considered not reasonable and necessary, according to the standards of Original Medicare √ Supportive devices for the feet $\checkmark$ Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care √ Manual manipulation of the spine to correct a subluxation is covered.
+Routine foot care Some limited coverage provided according to Medicare guidelines, e.g., if Services considered not reasonable and necessary, √ you have diabetes. according to the standards of Original Medicare Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.